thinkinglabs/thinkinglabs.github.io/_posts/2022-09-17-the-practices-that-make-continuous-integration-team-working.md

 In IT, lead time is the time between receiving a user request, prioritising it, designing, implementing and getting it released into the hands of the users in production.

-With regard to IT-delivery, lead time is often limited to the time between committing code into a Version Control System and getting that code into the hands of the users in production.
+For IT delivery, lead time is often limited to the time between committing code into a Version Control System and getting that code into the hands of the users in production.